Teaching multiplication facts doesn’t have to be overwhelming! Learn how to teach times tables easily and effectively with these simple strategies.

 So why was it so hard for me?
 Is it really important to master the times tables?
 And does rote memorization REALLY work?

 This post is sponsored by CTCMath.
 I was compensated for my time writing this post.
+See my Disclosure Policy for more information.

 Why does learning the times tables seem hard?